mlab-upenn/Go-Kart/docs/source/Build-the-Kart/Mechanical/BBW_mechanical.rst

     :alt: Brake By Wire Assembly Step 6

-Note that the BBW motor has its own driver, and the BBW system as a whole has its own nucleo, as mentioned in the Electrical (TODO insert link) documentation.
-The mounts for these two boards are included nearby, but in a different assembly, so those are documented in the "Miscellaneous" section of this documentation (TODO Insert link)
+Note that the BBW motor has its own driver, and the BBW system as a whole has its own nucleo, as mentioned in the :doc:`../Electrical/BBW_electrical` section.
+The mounts for these two boards are included nearby, but in a different assembly, so those are documented in the "Miscellaneous" section of this documentation, coming soon.